marcm200/subdiv-core/README.md

 are treated as int32_t (coefficient position, maximal subdivision depth) or int64_t (coefficient value) depending on its use.

 - The `D=q,a,b` input file line
-e.g. invokes a double precision division a/q and are subject to the set rounding mode (constant upward).
+e.g. invokes double precision divisions a/q and are subject to the set rounding mode (constant upward).
 If q is a power of 2, the division is rounding-free as by floating point standard.

 - The image should not be taken as exact as conversion from box coordinates to screen coordinates is not done in an error-controlled manner.
 It merely serves as a visual guide as to how the subdivision proceeded.